 Insider Tips from the Expert

 The most difficult situation that we have handled is mixed lighting at Indian weddings.
-If you have attended an Indian wedding, you would know that it is always a big elaborate affair with friends and families gathering, and often staying together for a couple of days at a resort until the formalities are complete.
+If you have attended an Indian wedding, you would know that it is always a big elaborate affair with friends and family gathering, and often staying together for a couple of days at a resort until the formalities are complete.
 Receptions are always done in the evening at a venue and therefore is always bedecked with artificial lights.

 The problem with these artificial lights is that they are never consistent; meaning, they are of different types and styles.
 Plus, they are never daylight-balanced.
 The challenge is to overpower these artificial lights so that you can create a decent one color cast that you can adjust in post-processing later on.
 The solution is to use a strong external light source.

-Another problem that we have faced is giving a specific effect to a shot, such as when we shoot a pre-wedding or an engagement shot and we need to get the golden hour effect.
+Another problem that we have faced is giving a specific effect to a shot, such as when we shoot a pre-wedding or engagement shoot and we need to get the golden hour effect.
 The usual approach is to shoot at the golden hour, but what if we are shooting early in the afternoon?

 What we tend to do is we use a CTO gel over a powerful strobe.
 The CTO gel renders a strong orange color cast to the light fired by the strobe.
-This mimics the light of the sun at golden hour.
+This mimics the light of the sun at the golden hour.